 Ebooks—What We Gain, What We Lose

-Consider that most of the books and artifacts of written language we have from the ancient world survived by accident, before the age of temperature- and humidity-controlled rooms, before the age of professional librarians.
-We have a great understanding of paper's tolerances and preserving books and paper is not that expensive, overall.
+Consider that most of the books and artifacts of written language we have from the ancient world survived by accident, before the age of temperature- and humidity-controlled rooms, before the age of professional librarians and curators.
+We have a great understanding of paper’s tolerances and preserving books and paper is not that expensive, overall.
 Digital objects are, by comparison, more fragile and, as Byrne notes, more ephemeral.

 Michael E Brown @brownstudy